 Daddies, read to your babies!
 Don’t be shy about singing to her as you put her to sleep, saying nursery rhymes as you change diapers, and making up stories as you feed him lunch.
 Use high-quality language, not baby talk, encourage eye contact, and pause between sentences to give your baby a chance to respond.
 Babies start to understand the pause and flow of a conversation as early as three weeks.
-When you pause, they understand that it is their turn to make noises.
+When you pause, they know that it is their turn to make noises.
 Respond to her noises and have an exchange back and forth.
 This is so good for the language centers of the brain.

 Maybe results are higher with daddies because they are often more engaging than mommies.

-Daddies tend to focus 100% on the baby when they are playing, while moms might be multitasking at the same time.
+Daddies tend to focus 100% on the baby when playing, while moms might be multitasking at the same time.
 Daddies are more likely to be physical with babies, which might alarm mom, but they are fully engaging baby on a higher level.

 Last year, Zero to Three surveyed parents’ perspectives about development, and the findings from daddies might surprise you.
 90% of dads report that being a parent is their greatest joy.
 85% of dads say being a father is the best job in the world.
-73% of dads say their lives began when they became a dad, and 62% of dads want more information about being a good dad.
+73% of dads say their lives began when they became a dad, and 62% want more information about being a good dad.
 84% of parents believe that children are better off when both parents are involved, but 64% of moms and dads agree that dads don’t get enough credit for their involvement in raising and caring for young children.